openface/onset-alien-invasion/FRAMEWORK.md

         },
         sound = "sounds/squeak.mp3"     -- sound to play during interaction with object },
-    modelid = 1262,                     -- object modelid
+    modelid = 1262,                     -- [required] object modelid
+    image = "survival/SM_Axe-Neo.png",  -- 2D image for objects using a custom asset
-    max_carry = 1,                      -- maximum number that can be carried in inventory
+    max_carry = 1,                      -- [required] maximum number that can be carried in inventory
-    recipe = {                          -- resources required to build this item (workbench) metal = 20,
+    recipe = {                          -- resources required to build this item at workbench (nil = non-buildable) metal = 20,
         plastic = 5,
         wood = 2,
         computer_part = 1
     },
-    price = 150,                        -- cash required to purchase this item (merchant) attachment = {                      -- how to attach this item to player when equipped/using x = -20,
+    price = 150,                        -- cash required to purchase this item at merchant (nil = non-purchasable) attachment = {                      -- how to attach this item to player when equipped/using x = -20,
         y = 5,